 Located in the heart of Guadalajara, the Historical Center preserves some of the foundational buildings of the city that house historic, cultural, and political artifacts.
 Here, we walked through City Hall, where we sat in one of the courtrooms as my aunt, who’s an actress and history teacher, theatrically recounted Mexico’s foundational history.

-The Centro Historico is the first place to go to if you are looking for culture and history, as you can roam through building after building that has stood there since the Mexican Revolution.
+The Centro Historico is the first place to go if you are looking for culture and history, as you can roam through building after building that has stood there since the Mexican Revolution.

 2. See a show in the Teatro Degollado